Frithiof Holmgren

 1888-1968.

-With its epochal examinations of the suspension stability of the red blood cells (ESR or sed rate), Fåhræus has reached international notoriety.
+With his epoch-making investigations into the suspension stability of red blood cells (the so-called sink), Fåhræus has achieved international renown.

-Together with The Svedberg, Fåhræus contributed to the determination of the molecular mass of the haemoglobin.
+Together with The Svedberg, Fåhræus contributed to the determination of the molecular mass of hemoglobin.

-Examples of his lifelong writing are the books Blod in the history of medicine (1924) and The History of Medicine (1944–1950).
+Examples of his lifelong writing include the books Blood in the History of Medicine (1924) and History of Medicine (1944-1950).

-Fåhræus, together with Anders Diös, pushed forward the restoration of the national hall at Uppsala Castle.
+Fåhræus, together with Anders Diös, was responsible for the restoration of the Hall of State at Uppsala Castle.

 Burial site: 0112-0547